auth0/docs/articles/tokens/idp.md

 sample call?

-More information is available at [User Profile](/user-profile).
-[Normalized User Profile](/user-profile/normalized) contains examples of the `identities` array and profiles as returned by various social identity providers.
+For examples of profiles as returned by various social providers, see: [Normalized User Profile](/user-profile/normalized)

 ## How to control contents of IdP access tokens